 Inpatient vs. outpatient: The providers in each setting

 Many physicians also divide their time between inpatient and outpatient services.
-OB/GYNs, for example, provide inpatient care when delivering babies and outpatient care when consulting with pregnant women during their prenatal checkups.
+OB/GYNs, for example, provide inpatient care when delivering babies and outpatient care when consulting with pregnant women during prenatal checkups.

 Inpatient vs. outpatient: Cost considerations